tarasowski/hexagonal-architecture-lambda/README.md

 4. User input is processed by one or more primary adapter(s) and passed to the core logic.
 5. The core logic interacts with the secondary adapters only.
 6. Output of the core logic is returned to the primary adapters.
 They feed it back to the user.

+## Some Other Details

+* Dependency injection is used to pass the secondary adapters to the core logic
+* Secondary ports are implemented as interfaces.
+Secondary adapters implement these interfaces.
+* You could create a factory for adapters for a given service.

 ![Hexagonal](http://codingcanvas.com/wp-content/uploads/2015/07/image_thumb5.png)